european-modelling-hubs/RespiCompass/auxiliary-data/miscellaneous/population/Readme.md

 # European Countries Population Data

 This repository contains datasets related to the population distribution across various age groups for 30 European countries.
 Each file represents data for a specific country, including the total population segmented by age group.
+Data is taken from [UN World Population Prospects](https://population.un.org/wpp/) (2024 population estimates).

 ## Datasets